deepthi1107/deepthi1107/README.md

-# Hi, I'm Deepthi !! 👋
+# Hey, I'm Deepthi !! 👋

 ## 🚀 About Me
-✨ I am a enthusiastic Data Science learner.
+✨ I am a enthusiastic Data Science learner and Machine Learning enthusiastic.

-✨ I’m currently working on Data Science Project.
+✨ Currently working on Deep Learning and AI.

 ✨ Campus Hero of Girl Script Jalandhar.